Kitware/CMake/Help/manual/cmake-policies.7.rst

 that policy setting will not affect the caller by default.
 Both commands accept an optional ``NO_POLICY_SCOPE`` keyword to control this behavior.

-The :variable:`CMAKE_MINIMUM_REQUIRED_VERSION` variable may also be used to determine whether to report an error on use of deprecated macros or functions.

 Supported Policies
 ==================